uix5/info-inpdir/README.md

     |    4 | State
     |   96 | Zeros / Garbage

-Send by master on activation and deactivation of the screensaver.
+Sent by master on activation and deactivation of the screensaver.

 Observed values for `State`: